 University of Pennsylvania

 “AABB’s National Blood Foundation grant was the first grant I applied for and received which led to a subsequent publication reporting use of the Monocyte Monolayer Assay.
 These early research years as a PI on the AABB NBF Grant were formative and laid the foundation for my continuing research, presentations, publications, and review roles.
 It reinforced the importance of learning and teaching others.
 The NBF grant, becoming an NBF Scholar and inaugural inductee to the NBF Hall of Fame is a continuing source of pride along with having the MMA be used to predict transfused RBC survival of incompatible red blood cells over 35 years later.”

 NBF Grant Year: 1989

 NBF Research Project Title: “A comparison of the Efficiency of the Monocyte Monolayer Assay IgG Subclassing, OD450 Amniotic Fluid, and Ultrasonography in Prediction of the Severity of Hemolytic Disease of the Newborn.”

 As Senior Director for National Laboratories for the American Red Cross and throughout her career, Ms. Nance provided leadership to the American Rare Donor Program, HLA Laboratories, Immunohematology Reference Laboratories, Molecular Laboratory, National Reference Laboratories for Blood Group Serology, Neutrophils, and Specialized Testing, as well as the Red Cross Specialist in Blood Banking Program.
-She was an Adjunct Assistant Professor at the University of Pennsylvania, Division of Transfusion Medicine & Therapeutic Pathology Department of Pathology and Laboratory Medicine.
+She was an Adjunct Assistant Professor at the University of Pennsylvania, Division of Transfusion Medicine & Therapeutic Pathology Department of Pathology and Laboratory Medicine for over 25 years.
 She has a master’s degree in Pathology from the University of Maryland and received her SBB from the Johns Hopkins Medical Institutions.